Abiodun-code/Abiodun-code/README.md

 ###
 - 👨‍💻 All of my projects are available at: [https://github.com/Abiodun-code?tab=repositories](https://github.com/Abiodun-code?tab=repositories)

-- <strong>📫 How to reach me: olaroungbejamiu@gmail.com<strong>
+- 📫 How to reach me: olaroungbejamiu@gmail.com

-- <strong>⚡ learning and staying updated with the latest industry trends and technologies, I am committed to delivering high-quality, efficient, and scalable solutions.
-I value clean code, effective problem-solving, and continuous improvement in my development practices.<strong>
+- ⚡ learning and staying updated with the latest industry trends and technologies, I am committed to delivering high-quality, efficient, and scalable solutions.
+I value clean code, effective problem-solving, and continuous improvement in my development practices.

 ###